Colombian Commercial Code: Maritime Assistance, Rescue Law | Althox

 Article 1550: Contract Validity Under Duress

 This article provides a critical safeguard against exploitation during emergencies.
 It allows for the modification or even invalidation of assistance or rescue contracts concluded under duress, specifically when the agreed terms are unfair or disproportionate to the services rendered.
+This provision recognizes the vulnerability of parties in distress and aims to prevent predatory practices.

 Section 1550 .- Everything and rescue assistance contract concluded in time and under the influence of danger, at the request of one party may be modified or even declared invalid where the agreed terms are unfair and, strangely, when the remuneration would result in a sense or other substantially disproportionate to the services provided.